 IBM, for example, involves all of its LGBTQ+ groups in its initiatives that involve the community so together they can drive change, Ella Slade, global LGBTQ+ leader at IBM, told Built In.
-Some of those initiatives include IBM’s Pride Month plans and its annual planning strategy, they added.
+Some of those initiatives include IBM’s Pride Month plans and its annual planning strategy.

 Conduct Community Outreach

 Take the time to get to know your local community LGBTQ+ organizations.
-Educate yourself on who the different groups are, their missions or purpose and their needs, said Renna of the National LGBTQ Task Force.
+Educate yourself on who the different groups are, their missions or purpose and their needs, Renna said.
 Then start to do community outreach to those organizations.

 Ramp Up Your Involvement

-Authenticity is key, so offer support and partner with the LGBTQ+ community throughout the year, not just for Pride Month, Renna said.
+Authenticity is key, so offer support and partner with the LGBTQ+ community throughout the year, not just for Pride Month.

 Change Your Assumptions

-Many LGBTQ+ outreach campaigns fail to understand the diversity of the community they’re trying to reach, said Renna of the National LGBTQ Task Force.
+Many LGBTQ+ outreach campaigns fail to understand the diversity of the community they’re trying to reach, Renna said.